QMCPACK/qmcpack/src/io/README.md

 Users only need `hdf_archive` class to open/close and read/write files.

 `hdf_wrapper_functions.h` wraps raw C functions of HDF5.

-`hdf_datatype.h` handles the mapping between C type and HDF5 native type `hdf_dataspace.h` handles HDF5 multidimentional dataspace
+`hdf_datatype.h` handles the mapping between C type and HDF5 native type.

+`hdf_dataspace.h` handles HDF5 multidimentional dataspace.

 `hdf_dataproxy` is a tempalte class to support any kind of datatype written to HDF5 file as a single dataset.
 Its specialization are
-STL containers, including vector, bitset and string, in `hdf_stl.h` OhmmsPETE containers, including Vector, Matrix and Array, in `hdf_pete.h` Afredo's multi container for multidimentional arrays, in `hdf_multi.h` Users are recommended to include the corresponding header if a non-STL data container is used.
+STL containers, including vector, bitset and string, in `hdf_stl.h`;
+OhmmsPETE containers, including Vector, Matrix and Array, in `hdf_pete.h`;
+Afredo's multi container for multidimentional arrays, in `hdf_multi.h`.
+Users are recommended to include the corresponding header if a non-STL data container is used.

 `hdf_hyperslab.h` supports hyperslab selection in filespace.
+In production.

-In production `hdf_double_hyperslab.h` supports hyperslab selection in both filespace and memory space.
+`hdf_double_hyperslab.h` supports hyperslab selection in both filespace and memory space.
 Not completed yet due to limited demand.

 `hdf_hyperslab` reads from  and writes into data containers which requires `../type_traits/container_traits.h`